haberdashPI/vscode-master-key/notes.md

 release 0.2.0 onwards

+current issue: we're gerating some docs (might not all be right), but the actually loading and display of said output isn't quite working yet

 plan:
 add comment sections that will get rendered via markdown (use a simple line filter approach to generated this document)